 “Our product has really started to be sought after beyond our neighbourhood, but our priority has always been the Mile End, and we want to remain a neighbourhood spot,” Guillaume Vaillant, the founder of the bakery eponymously named after him, says.
-Expanding production in the bakery’s current locale was the best way he and his team saw to meet the growing appetite without compromising quality and worker safety, he says.
+He says that expanding production in the bakery’s current locale was the best way he and his team saw to meet the growing appetite without compromising quality and worker safety.

-The Guillaume ownership team, as of last year, no longer just includes Vaillant and co-founder Valérianne Lamirande-Gauvin.
+As of last year, Guillaume's ownership no longer just includes Vaillant and co-founder Valérianne Lamirande-Gauvin.
 “We’ve integrated a group of employees who are now also part of the ownership,” Vaillant says.
-These include chef baker Rémi Delpino, and directors Théo Sadozai, Janis Bouchard, and Cristian Alexis Leon.
+These include chef baker Rémi Delpino and directors Théo Sadozai, Janis Bouchard, and Cristian Alexis Leon.
 With the expansion underway, Vaillant says the visions of his new partners will increasingly be brought to the fore.